cjdbarlow/Part-One/potassium.md

 * **Plasma [K<sup>+</sup>]**
 Increased plasma [K<sup>+</sup>] stimulates the Na<sup>+</sup>-K<sup>+</sup> ATPase pump in the principal cells, and also stimulates aldosterone release from the adrenal cortex.
 * **Tubular flow rate**
 Movement of potassium out of principal cells occurs down a passive concentration gradient.
-Increasing tubular flow rate increases the concentration gradient for potassium.
+Increasing tubular flow rate increases the concentration gradient for potassium
 * **Aldosterone**
 Aldosterone increases production of the Na<sup>+</sup>-K<sup>+</sup> ATPase pump, which increases potassium secretion and uptake into cells.